Tuolumne County Court Records

 Tuolumne County Criminal Court Records

-Searching and obtaining criminal court records can be done through the following methods:
+You can search and obtain criminal court records through several methods:

-2. By mail — send a written request that includes the defendant’s full name, date of birth, and case number (if known), along with a list of specific documents requested, a check payable to Tuolumne Superior Court, and a self-addressed, stamped envelope.
+- By mail — send a written request that includes the defendant's full name, date of birth, and case number (if known), along with a list of the specific documents you need, a check payable to Tuolumne Superior Court, and a self-addressed, stamped envelope.
 For certified copies, include $40.00 plus $0.50 per page.

-3. Using the downloadable form — the court provides a Request for Criminal Record Search form that can be mailed in with the applicable fee.
+- Using the downloadable form — the court provides a Request for Criminal Record Search form that can be mailed with the applicable fee.
 The fee for a criminal record search is $15.00 per name for searches exceeding 10 minutes.

 The court generally processes copy and record search requests within 10 working days.
-Requests that do not include a self-addressed, stamped envelope will not be filled.
+Requests that don't include a self-addressed, stamped envelope will not be filled.

-Expungement records are part of the criminal division’s work.
+Expungement cases are also handled by the Criminal Division.
 Under Penal Code Section 1203.4, eligible individuals may petition to have a conviction dismissed.
-The filing fee for an expungement petition in Tuolumne County is set by the statewide fee schedule.
-Local forms such as TUO-CR-625 (Petition for Resentencing under Proposition 47) are available on the court’s local forms page.
+Local forms such as TUO-CR-625 (Petition for Resentencing under Proposition 47) are available on the court's local forms page.

-For arrest and booking information rather than court records, the Tuolumne County Sheriff’s Office maintains an in-custody search tool on its website.
-The Sheriff’s Office is located at 28 N. Lower Sunset Drive, Sonora, CA 95370, and can be contacted at (209) 533-5855, with dispatch available 24 hours a day at (209) 533-5815.
-Individuals can also verify whether someone is in custody by calling the Sheriff’s Office at (209) 533-5844.
+For arrest and booking information rather than court records, the Tuolumne County Sheriff's Office maintains an in-custody search tool on its website.
+The Sheriff's Office is at 28 N. Lower Sunset Drive, Sonora, CA 95370 — call (209) 533-5855 for general inquiries, (209) 533-5815 for 24-hour dispatch, or (209) 533-5844 to verify whether someone is in custody.
 The California Department of Justice provides statewide criminal history information through its background check request process, which requires fingerprint submission.

 Tuolumne County Civil Court Records

-The Civil Division of the Tuolumne County Superior Court handles lawsuits involving contract disputes, personal injury, property damage, unlawful detainer (eviction), civil harassment restraining orders, and other non-criminal matters.
-Civil cases in California are classified as either limited (amounts up to $25,000) or unlimited (amounts exceeding $25,000), and filing fees differ accordingly.
+The Civil Division of the Tuolumne County Superior Court handles contract disputes, personal injury, property damage, unlawful detainer (eviction), civil harassment restraining orders, and other non-criminal matters.
+Civil cases in California are classified as limited (amounts up to $25,000) or unlimited (amounts exceeding $25,000), with filing fees that differ accordingly.

-Filing fees for civil cases are governed by the Statewide Civil Fee Schedule published by the Judicial Branch of California.
-As of the most recent schedule, first-paper filing fees for unlimited civil cases and limited civil cases are set statewide.
-Individuals who cannot afford filing fees may apply for a fee waiver using Judicial Council form FW-001.
+Filing fees are set by the Statewide Civil Fee Schedule published by the Judicial Branch of California.
+Individuals who cannot afford filing fees may apply for a waiver using Judicial Council form FW-001.

-Small claims cases are also heard in the civil division.
-Claims may be filed for amounts up to $5,000 for businesses or $12,500 for individuals.
-The court provides free mediation services for small claims matters.
-Small claims forms and filing instructions are available through the Self-Help Small Claims page on the court’s website.
+Small claims cases are heard in the civil division.
+You can file a claim for up to $5,000 if you're a business, or up to $12,500 if you're an individual.
+The court offers free mediation for small claims matters.
+Forms and instructions are on the court's Self-Help Small Claims page.

-To obtain copies of civil case records, a person may visit the clerk’s counter or submit a mail request following the same procedures outlined above: include a written description of the records sought, the case number, a check made payable to Tuolumne Superior Court, and a self-addressed, stamped envelope.
-The copy fee is $0.50 per page, with $40.00 added for certification.
+To obtain copies of civil case records, visit the clerk's counter or submit a mail request: include a written description of what you need, the case number, a check payable to Tuolumne Superior Court, and a self-addressed, stamped envelope.
+The copy fee is $0.50 per page, plus $40.00 for certification.

-Civil hearings are scheduled when documents are presented for filing at the clerk’s window.
-The court no longer schedules civil hearings in advance.
-Tentative rulings for unlimited civil law and motion matters are posted on the court’s website and are also available by phone at (209) 533-6633 after 3:00 p.m. the court day before a hearing.
-Under California Rules of Court, Rule 3.1308, parties who wish to present oral argument must notify the court and opposing counsel by 4:00 p.m. the day before the hearing by calling Department 2 at (209) 588-2382 or Department 1 at (209) 588-2316.
+Civil hearings are scheduled when documents are presented at the clerk's window — the court no longer schedules them in advance.
+Tentative rulings for unlimited civil law and motion matters are posted on the court's website and available by phone at (209) 533-6633 after 3:00 p.m. the court day before a hearing.
+Under California Rules of Court, Rule 3.1308, parties who want to present oral argument must notify the court and opposing counsel by 4:00 p.m. the day before the hearing by calling Department 2 at (209) 588-2382 or Department 1 at (209) 588-2316.

 Tuolumne County Family Court Records